|

 After the download of its ISO image the Live System of Starbuntu (64 bit) which was built by means of Systemback can be burnt on a DVD or written on a USB memory stick and then can be booted from there (user name: benutzer; password: starbuntu).
 In this way you can test the Ubuntu distribution Starbuntu without modifying the contents of the internal hard disk, and possibly install it on a storage medium.

-menuentry "Starbuntu Live System" {
+menuentry "Starbuntu Live Medium" {

 set root=(hd0,N) # N = Partition number; see below: boot process gets stuck: items 2 and 6